ProvisionGenie/ProvisionGenie/Docs/CanvasApp.md

 * ProvisionGenie is an open-source project and we won't charge you for using, extending, modifying it.
 For more information, please see our [license](https://github.com/LuiseFreese/ProvisionGenie/blob/main/LICENSE.md)
 * To make the app work, you will need
   * an Azure subscription (we estimate costs per full Logic App run to be less than 0.01$)
-  * a Power Apps per app or Power Apps per user plan as we use Microsoft Dataverse to store data
+  * a [Power Apps per app](https://powerapps.microsoft.com/en-us/pricing/) or [Power Apps per user](https://powerapps.microsoft.com/en-us/pricing/) plan as we use [Microsoft Dataverse ](https://powerplatform.microsoft.com/en-us/dataverse/)to store data
   * a Microsoft 365 license for every user who uses the app

+## Version

+This is our very first Version 1.0- For more info, please head over to [Release Notes](https://github.com/LuiseFreese/ProvisionGenie/blob/main/Docs/Release-Notes.md).
+Please note, that this is our minimale l♥valble product - feel free to contribute and make it better.
+Every contribution counts and everyone's voice matters.
+You can help us

+* improve UI/UX
+* fix documentation
+* find (and fix) bugs
+* extend use cases

+If you want to know more how that works, we created a [Contrubution Guide](https://github.com/LuiseFreese/ProvisionGenie/blob/main/CONTRIBUTING.md) and also [Issue](https://github.com/LuiseFreese/ProvisionGenie/issues/new/choose) templates to make it easy for you.

-## Basic UI concepts:
+## Basic UI concepts

 ### Colors